-Two $2,500 scholarships are available to full-time undergraduate applicants in their sophomore or junior years, who are majoring in the extraction and processing of minerals, metals and materials.
+Up to three $2,500 scholarships are available to full-time undergraduate applicants in their sophomore or junior years, who are majoring in metallurgy, materials science, engineering, or a related field with an emphasis on extraction, materials characterization, energy, recycling and sustainability, or process modeling.

 Awards are presented during the Extraction & Processing Division luncheon at the TMS Annual Meeting and Exhibition.
 Up to $500 for travel expenses is available to each recipient in order to accept the award at the luncheon.
 Scholarship recipients are known as EPD Scholars.